HomeDev GuideRecipesAPI Reference

 • Apply access levels to control tab visibility.

-• Sort the list of existing tabs by clicking column headers: Name, Display Name, Sort Index, Requires Access Level, or From Code (which indicates whether the tab was created in code rather than the UI).
+• Sort the list by clicking a column header.
+Available headers: Name, Display Name, Sort Index, Requires Access Level, or From Code (whether the tab was created in code or the UI).

 Create a tab